 As for social media, I think we get a sense of community, and appreciate interacting with other fans, but it's also a way to share the excitement, outrage, compassion or whatever emotion we feel when we're viewing the real life stories Dateline features.
 For me, it's a place where someone other than my long-suffering wife can hear me spout off about tell-tale details like a witness’s lack of real tears in a crying jag, or a police investigator focusing too much on the too-obvious suspect.
 And usually, if I'm thinking or noticing something, people on Twitter or Facebook have noticed it too.

-And there you have it, a story behind the story.
+There you have it, a story behind the story.